 Some people with rheumatoid arthritis experience too much joint stiffness, and exercise may not be comfortable.
 But I am still amazed by how my grandparents exercise despite painful joints.
-A lot of people think that exercise might not be necessary.
-But medical experts say that any workout routine can be beneficial for relieving joint pain, stiffness, and inflammation.
+I’ve heard that many people use CBD oil to massage their joints which can significantly reduce pain and inflammation, and you can quite easily get cannabis coupons to save a bit of money on it.
+However, exercise is something that can also really help to relieve symptoms of arthritis.
+A lot of people think that exercise might not be necessary, but medical experts say that any workout routine can be beneficial for relieving joint pain, stiffness, and inflammation.

 Studies found that physically active individuals with any type of arthritis experience less pain than those who are not.
 Exercise can also improve flexibility, promote joint function, and boost mood.
 But everyone has different health conditions and needs.
 My grandparents work with an experienced physical therapist before they start with their exercise program.
 I encourage people with RA to consult a doctor, too.
 Now, what are the common exercises for those with arthritis?
 Good question and you came to the right place!